Sea Services - Seton Shrine

 Join us Sunday, October 6, 2024 at 3:30pm for our Annual Sea Services Pilgrimage and Mass.

 This annual pilgrimage draws hundreds of people each year to the Seton Shrine for a special Mass & Dinner where members of U.S. Navy, Marine Corps, Coast Guard, Merchant Marines and Public Health Services join family, friends and members of the public in prayer to ask Mother Seton, the Patroness of the Sea Services, for her continued intercession for the safety of those serving the country in the Sea Services.
-The Mass will also be televised LIVE on EWTN for those who cannot join in-person.
+The Mass will also be televised on EWTN and live on our Facebook or here for those who cannot join in-person.
+This year we welcome Bishop Loverde as celebrant and Father (Lt CHC USN) Steven Walker as co-celebrant.

 Click here to enroll your loved ones in our special prayer offering during Mass.